KRXR

 KRXR (1480 AM) is a radio station broadcasting a Regional Mexican format.
 Licensed to Gooding, Idaho, United States, the station serves the Twin Falls area.
 The station is currently owned by Maria Elena Juarez.
+In fact the transmitter site in Gooding has been demolished and the station now comes from the KDIL site in Jerome - well to the South.
+The FCC now registers the location as Filer ID.

 The format is simulcast on KDIL 940 AM & 94.3 FM (translator).

 History

 The station was assigned the call letters KIDI on April 24, 1985.
 On May 9, 1986, the station changed its call sign to the current KRXR.